FAQs

 Once companies have reviewed these, they need to choose an appropriate approach and methodology to set their science-based target.

-Companies can also browse our case studies and YouTube channel (including recordings of relevant webinars) for guidance in the target-setting journey.
-To stay up-to-date on our latest resources, events and other developments, companies are encouraged to subscribe to our newsletter and connect with us on Twitter and LinkedIn.
+Companies can also browse the SBTi's case studies and YouTube channel (including recordings of relevant webinars) for guidance in the target-setting journey.
+To stay up-to-date on the latest resources, events and other developments, companies are encouraged to join the SBTi's mailing list and follow on X and LinkedIn.

 Thank you for your interest in supporting companies to develop science-based targets.
 As climate science evolves and frequently requires the SBTi to update materials and resources, we do not help develop, review, endorse or certify any third party tools.
 However, the resources that the SBTi uses to assess companies’ science-based targets are publicly available - see below.
 All tools to create science-based targets should be developed using these resources, and the resources should be reviewed at least every three months to ensure continued alignment.
 While you are free to use our resources to develop target setting tools, you may not include the SBTi logo on your tool or promotional materials without permission, nor claim endorsement, certification or approval by the SBTi.